Hwasal-1

-The Hwasal-1 is a North Korean cruise missile.
+The Hwasal-1 is a North Korean land-attack cruise missile.
+The first long-range cruise missile of North Korea, Hwasal-1 made its public debut in September 2021 with a flight test.
+A nuclear-capable missile, it can evade missile defenses by using low and complex trajectories while flying at a subsonic speed.
+North Korea has called Hwasal-1 as a "strategic" cruise missile.

+The missile also has a larger warhead version, called Hwasal-1 Ra-3, first tested in 2024.

 Description

-Hwasal-1's normal range is about 1500 km.
+Hwasal-1's normal range is about 1500 km, but can be extended to 2000 km.
+It uses inertial guidance system (INS) combined with TERCOM, which can be updated via satellite.
+With this guidance system, the missile can use low and complex trajectories, enabling Hwasal-1 to evade detection and interception.

 Based on information from maiden flight in September 2021, Hwasal-1 appears to be a subsonic cruise missile.

 According to North Korea, it is a "strategic" cruise missile.
 Hwasal-1 is capable of carrying the Hwasan-31 tactical nuclear warhead.
+Hwasal-1 also have variants that can be armed with a conventional warhead.

 History

 Hwasal-1 was first launched in September 2021.

 Further flight tests of Hwasal-1 were carried out in 2022 and 2023.
 However, the official name of the missile was only revealed in March 2023 test.